ucdavis-bioinformatics-training/2025-June-RNA-Seq-Analysis/data_analysis/DE_Analysis_mm_with_quizzes.md

 In differential expression analysis, only sample-specific effects need to be normalized, we are NOT concerned with comparisons and quantification of absolute expression.

-* Sequence depth ñ is a sample specific effect and needs to be adjusted for.
+* Sequence depth ‚Äì is a sample specific effect and needs to be adjusted for.
 * RNA composition - finding a set of scaling factors for the library sizes that minimize the log-fold changes between the samples for most genes (edgeR uses a trimmed mean of M-values between each pair of sample)
-* GC content ñ is NOT sample-specific (except when it is)
+* GC content ‚Äì is NOT sample-specific (except when it is)
-* Gene Length ñ is NOT sample-specific (except when it is)
+* Gene Length ‚Äì is NOT sample-specific (except when it is)

 In edgeR/limma, you calculate normalization factors to scale the raw library sizes (number of reads) using the function calcNormFactors, which by default uses TMM (weighted trimmed means of M values to the reference).
 Assumes most genes are not DE.